 The museum studies program provides a broad foundation of knowledge increasingly valued in the museum field.
 Museum studies courses introduce students to the spectrum of museum endeavors, from organization and mission planning to institutional histories and current developments in the field.
 Many courses developed by the program offer hands-on experience in exhibition planning and design, collection management, educational programming, community development, and administration.

 The undergraduate Certificate in Museum Studies requires 18 s.h.
-Students must maintain a g.p.a. of at least 2.00 in work for the certificate.
-The certificate is open to current University of Iowa undergraduate students and to all individuals who are not enrolled in a UI graduate or professional degree program.
+Students must maintain a grade-point average of at least 2.00 in work for the certificate.

 College of Liberal Arts and Sciences students who are interested in museum studies may earn the certificate, or they may use the individualized plan of study track in the interdepartmental studies major to create a museum studies concentration relevant to their academic and professional interests.